 In the performance component of an MBL system, the product of the learning component is used as a basis for mapping input to output; this usually takes the form of performing classification.
 During classification, a previously unseen test example is presented to the system.
-The similarity between the new instance X and all examples Y in memory is computed using a distance metric $\Delta(X,Y)$.
-The extrapolation is done by assigning the most frequent category within the k most similar example(s) as the category of the new test example.
+The similarity between the new instance X and all examples Y in memory is computed using some distance metric $\Delta(X,Y)$.
+The extrapolation is done by assigning the most frequent category within the found set of most similar example(s) (the k-nearest neighbors) as the category of the new test example.
+In case of a tie among categories, a tie breaking resolution method is used.
+This method is described in subsection 5.1.8.